 One more idea, which is probably the most utilized, is the process of drying out the red mud and then storing it in that form.
-There are various different ways to dry this red mud, from using a vacuum drum filter to a hyper baric filter (also known as hi-bar filtration).
+There are various different ways to dry this red mud, all the way from a vacuum drum filter to a hyper baric filter (also known as hi-bar filtration).
 Below is an image of the process of this dry mud stacking technique.

-10 (Huan and Bánvölgyi n.d.)
-11 (Huan and Bánvölgyi n.d.)
+^{10 (}Huan and Bánvölgyi n.d.)11 (Huan and Bánvölgyi n.d.)

-Figure 7 - Dry Mud stacking system12
+Figure 7 - Dry Mud stacking system 12

-As this picture demonstrates, the process is very streamlined and it works.
+As this picture demonstrates the process is very streamlined and it works.